 “ I see my paintings as a celebration of life.
 My sub-conscious mind may well dictate some content and I’m content to leave it at that.
 I am uncomfortable with words - my paintings are perhaps my most honest and legitimate statement.”

-Daphne Odjig is one of Canada’s most celebrated Aboriginal painters and printmakers.
+Daphne Odjig is one of Canada’s most celebrated Indigenous painters and printmakers.

-Her work has addressed issues of colonization, the displacement of Aboriginal peoples, and the status of Aboriginal women and children, bringing Aboriginal political issues to the forefront of contemporary art practices and theory.
+Her work has addressed issues of colonization, the displacement of Indigenous Peoples, and the status of Indigenous women and children, bringing Indigenous political issues to the forefront of contemporary art practices and theory.
 She is the winner of the 2007 Governor General’s Awards in Visual and Media Arts.